 If you don’t care about perks like priority boarding and free checked bags, you could forgo the United card altogether and sign up for the Chase Sapphire Preferred® Card instead.
 After all, this card earns 2X miles on travel and dining, which cancels out the 2X miles you earn booking flights directly with the airline with the United card.
 And since Chase Ultimate Rewards points transfer to United at a 1:1 ratio, you’ll end up in the exact same spot.
 And since both cards charge an annual fee, it makes sense to choose one with the most perks and focus your energy and spending in one area.

 One big benefit that comes with choosing the Chase Sapphire Preferred® Card instead is that Chase Ultimate Rewards points are good for more than just United flights.
 If you find yourself willing to fly with another airline, for example, you can consider one of the other Chase Ultimate Rewards airline transfer partners such as Southwest Airlines or British Airways.
-Or, you could book travel through the Chase Ultimate Rewards portal at a 20% discount using points.
+Or, you could book travel through the Chase Ultimate Rewards portal at 25% more value.
 It may help to read our full review of the Chase Sapphire Preferred® Card before you decide, but here are some additional details to consider:

 Chase Sapphire Preferred® Card